American Horror Story: Double Feature: Filming

 It was initially reported that production was scheduled to resume filming in October 2020; however, Rabe confirmed to Digital Spy that filming for the season would start on December 2, 2020.
-On July 20, 2021, it was reported that production has been temporarily halted due to a positive COVID-19 case and potential exposure to the illness.
+On July 20, 2021, it was reported that production had been temporarily halted due to a positive COVID-19 case and potential exposure to the illness.
 Filming resumed a week later and concluded on September 27, 2021.

 Release

-The season premiered on August 25, 2021.
+Broadcast

+American Horror Story: Double Feature premiered with its first two episodes, "Cape Fear" and "Pale," which aired back-to-back on August 25, 2021, on FX.
+Subsequent episodes were broadcast weekly on Wednesdays at 10 p.m.
+ET/PT, with the season concluding on October 27, 2021.
+The ten-episode season was divided into two parts: Red Tide and Death Valley.
+Red Tide premiered on August 25, followed by Death Valley on September 29, one week after the conclusion of Red Tide.
+In Canada, the series premiered simultaneously with the United States, with episodes airing on FX at 10 p.m.
+ET/PT starting Wednesday, August 25.

+Streaming

+New episodes of American Horror Story were made available for streaming on Hulu the day after their FX premiere.
+Internationally, the series was made available to stream on Disney+.

+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, calculated that American Horror Story was the fifth most-streamed television series in the U.S. from August 30 to September 5.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, American Horror Story experienced an increase in demand in the United Kingdom following the start of its tenth season on August 25th.
+The demand rose from 22.4x the average in August to 23.2x in September.In the United States, the series was the most in-demand horror show from October 1 to 25, ranking ahead of Chucky, which placed second, and Hannibal, which placed third.
+For the full year, from January 1 through December 31, American Horror Story was the most in-demand horror series of 2021, according to Parrot Analytics.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reports an 80% approval rating, based on 61 reviews for the season, with an average rating of 9.00/10.
 The site's critical consensus reads: "Though its second tale is still a mystery, the first half of Double Feature proves a spine-tingling good time with terrific performances."

-Liz Shannon Miller of Collider stated Double Feature manages to be one of the best American Horror Story seasons ever created, writing, "For 10 seasons now, American Horror Story has represented the wildest excesses of the Ryan Murphy brand — incredible casts, deliberately outlandish premises and plots, and experiments in form which explode the ideas of what's possible on television."
-Riley Runnells of The Post praised the performances of the actors and complimented the writing, claiming, "The vibe of the show is almost more of a movie style and more professional-seeming than any other season so far.
-Not only are there incredible acting and technical moments, but the writing seems more polished and original than the more recent seasons of the show – especially the fresh take on a vampire plot."
-Andy Swift of TVLine applauded the performances of the cast members and stated the season succeeds to be terrifying, saying, "Chilling, compelling and wonderfully acted, Double Feature already feels like a return to form for the long-running franchise."
-Kayla Cobb of Decider said Double Feature succeeds to be frightening across its jumpscares and characters, while praising the performances of the actors, stating, "If you’re into American Horror Story for the horror, you’re going to have a blast.
-If not, then Double Feature has some killer performances from your favorites that you won’t want to miss."